alysnow/big-data-challenge/README.md

 * **Load** the DataFrames that correspond to tables into an RDS instance. **Note:** This process can take up to 10 minutes for each.
 Be sure that everything is correct before uploading.

-Below is a screenshot of the amazon_reviews_db in pgAdmin with a view of the review_id_table after taking 26 minutes to load from the google colab notebook to the corresponding table into the RDS instance using the following code "review_id_table.write.jdbc(url=jdbc_url, table='review_id_table', mode=mode, properties=config)" to write the DataFrame to the review_id_table in RDS
+Below is a screenshot of the **amazon_reviews_db** in pgAdmin with a view of the review_id_table after taking 26 minutes to load from the google colab notebook to the corresponding table into the RDS instance using the following code "review_id_table.write.jdbc(url=jdbc_url, table='review_id_table', mode=mode, properties=config)" to write the DataFrame to the review_id_table in RDS

 ![pgAdmin2.PNG](images/pgAdmin2.PNG)

+All remaining tables snippets within the **amazon_reviews_db** are availble in the [images](https://github.com/alysnow/big-data-challenge/blob/main/images) folder.

 - - -